cython/cython/docs/src/reference/compilation.rst

                              really makes sense for compiling ``.py`` files which can also be used without compilation.

-    :param annotate: If ``True``, will produce a HTML file for each of the ``.pxd`` files compiled.
+    :param annotate: If ``True``, will produce a HTML file for each of the ``.pyx`` or ``.py`` files compiled.
+The HTML file gives an indication of how much Python interaction there is in each of the source code lines, compared to plain C code.
-                     This HTML file will show each line of Cython code with how much Python interaction there is.
                      It also allows you to see the C/C++ code generated for each line of Cython code.
 This report is invaluable when optimizing a function for speed,
                      and for determining when to :ref:`release the GIL <nogil>`: